ishine/das/_sources/tutorials_gui/quick_start.md

 # Quick start tutorial
 This quick start tutorial walks through all steps required to train _DeepSS_ for your data, using a recording of fly song as an example.
 A comprehensive documentation of all menus and options can be found in the [GUI documentation]().

-The tutorial will demonstrate an iterative and adaptive training protocol that allows to quickly create a large dataset of annotations for training a _DeepSS_ network: Annotate a few song events, fast-train a network on those annotations, and then use that network to predict new annotations on a short stretch of recording.
+In the tutorial, we will train _DeepSS_ using an iterative and adaptive protocol that allows to quickly create a large dataset of annotations: Annotate a few song events, fast-train a network on those annotations, and then use that network to predict new annotations on a short stretch of recording.
 Initially, these predictions require manually correction, but correcting is typically much faster than annotating everything from scratch.
 This correct-train-predict cycle is then repeated until network performance is satisfactory.

 ## Download example data
 To follow the tutorial, download and open this [audio file](https://github.com/janclemenslab/deepss/releases/download/data/Dmel_male.wav).
 The recording is of a _Drosophila melanogaster_ male courting a female, recorded by D. Stern (Janelia).
 We will use the file as an example to walk through loading, annotating, training and predicting.